 Keen Targhee II Mid - Women's Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Weighing only 1.78 lbs, the Keen Targhee II Mid provides comfort and stability while achieving a lightweight feel and a moderate price tag.

 For a lightweight day hiker, the Keen Targhee II ranked high in comfort.
-From the moment we put them on to the end of the day after a long hike, the Targhee II felt great on our feet.
+From the moment we put them to the end of the day after a long hike, the Targhee II felt great on our feet.
 The contoured heel lock and the Torsion Stability ESS Flank kept our feet from moving around inside the shoe and provided cushion in places, like the heel, that can use extra support.
 We also found that the Targhee II had a wide toe box, which helped their quick break-in period and our initial impression of overall comfort.
-Other boots that accommodate wide feet are the HOKA ONE ONE Tor Ultra - Womens and the Lowa Renegade GTX Mid - Women's, which actually come in a wide version.
+Other boots that accommodate wide feet are the Hoka One One Tor Ultra - Womens and the Lowa Renegade GTX Mid - Women's, which actually come in a wide version.
 The manufacturer does note that this version of the Targhee II is running a half size small and suggests ordering a half size larger than your normal shoe size.

 One of the first aspects of this boot we noticed during testing was the stiffness of the sole and thick layer of rubber that protects the toe.
 The Targhee II has 4 mm lug depths that add to the stiff nature of the boot.
 That being said, we found that the thickness of the sole did not match the height of the boot.
 They did not provide as much support in the ankle as they did in the heel and toe box.
-The Vasque Monolith - Womens provided more consistant support throughout the boot.
-The Vasque Monolith - Womens provided more consistent support throughout the boot, but not as much support underfoot.
+The Vasque Monolith - Womens provided more consistent support throughout the boot.
+The Monolith provided more consistent support throughout the boot, but not as much support underfoot.
 A boot that was similar to the Targhee in this regard was the Oboz Bridger Mid, which has an extremely stiff sole and a similarly reinforced toe box.
 The Vasque Monolith is a lighter boot overall and is a less stiff choice than the Keen or Oboz.

 The 4mm lug depths that we mentioned adding to the stability and support of these boots also contributed to their ability to hold traction on loose gravel and uneven terrain.
 The tread pattern on these boots kept us upright no matter the surface.
 The sturdy rubber toe cap, similar to that of the OBoz Bridger Mid, is nicely integrated into the sole, adding to the overall stability of the boot.
-The Salomon X Ultra Mid GTX - Womens also has rubber toe cap, which was a feature that stood out to us in both boots.
+The Salomon X Ultra Mid GTX - Womens also has a rubber toe cap, which was a feature that stood out to us in both boots.

 While most of the boot is made of leather and rubber, there are portions of the Targhee II that are mesh.
 This allows the boot to be breathable, but it does mean that wear occurs more quickly in those areas.
 After a number of uses, the boots began to show a bit of wear on the seams and in the mesh panels on the sides.
-Other boots, like the Merrell Capra Bolt and the Columbia Redmond Mid, showed wear in similar areas along the sides of the upper.
+Other boots, like the Columbia Redmond Mid, showed wear in similar areas along the sides of the upper.
 For a more durable boot, we found that boots with fewer seams along the widest part of the foot held up better.
-Boots that fell into this category were the Ahnu Montara or the Lowa Renegade Mid.
+Boots that fell into this category were the Ahnu Montara III or the Lowa Renegade Mid.

-These are a great first hiking boot, since they are relatively inexpensive, very comfortable and easy to break in.
+These are a great first hiking boot since they are relatively inexpensive, very comfortable and easy to break in.
 They are an especially good option for those with wider feet, as the toe box is very roomy.
 The rubber toe cap protects the foot well, and the sole is thick, making them a good choice for rugged hikes with lots of rocks.